flass/pantagruel/README.md

 ptgscripts=${ptgrepo}/scripts
 # to see the options:
 ${ptgscripts}/pantagruel_pipeline_06.1_HPC_full_ML_gene_trees.sh --help
-# example of options, to specify that you will use the LSF system and request 32GB and 4 CPUs on the compute node, and 24h of maximum walltime use of the node:
+# example of options, to specify that you will use the LSF system and request 32GB and 4 CPUs on each compute node, and 24h of maximum walltime use of the node:
 ${ptgscripts}/pantagruel_pipeline_06.1_HPC_full_ML_gene_trees.sh --mem 32 --ncpus 4 --wth 24 --hpctype 'LSF'
 ```